 Last news in Fakti

-The History of the Panama Canal and Why Trump Wants It
+The history of the Panama Canal and why Trump wants it

-Jan 10, 2025 10:50 27
+Jan 10, 2025 10:50 134

 Who built the Panama Canal?

-The future US president recently stated that between 35,000 and 38,000 Americans died during the construction of the Panama Canal from 1904 to 1914.
+The future American president recently stated that between 35,000 and 38,000 Americans died during the construction of the Panama Canal from 1904 to 1914.
 Indeed, thousands of people died during the construction from malaria, yellow fever and accidents, but Trump's calculations are not accurate.
 According to official figures, the victims are 5,600 people.
 The real number may be higher, but a larger percentage of the construction workers were from Barbados.
 About 300 Americans died, writes Matthew Parker in his book about the construction of the Panama Canal, "Hell's Gorge: The Battle to Build the Panama Canal".

 Why is Panama responsible for the canal?